elegantthemes/create-divi-extension/README.md

 ### Get Started Immediately

-You **don’t** need to install or configure tools like Webpack or Babel.<br>
+You **don’t** need to install or configure tools like Webpack or Babel.
 They are preconfigured and hidden so that you can focus on the code.

 Just create a project, and you’re good to go.